scarv/crypto-ibex-test/README.md

     ```

   - Build the Crypto-supported RISC-V toolchain

-    [Warning!: it requires about 11 GB and takes 45 mins to clone and build the toolchain]
+    [Warning!: it requires about 11 GB on hard disk and takes 45 mins to clone and build the toolchain]

     ```sh
     make -C toolchain/ get-gnu-toolchain
     ```